qir-alliance/.github/Project_Organization.md

 ### 3.1.
 Steering Committee

 The Steering Committee is the body that is responsible for governing the Project, coordinating Working Groups, and managing assets.
-No more than two delegates from each organization can attend a
-Steering Committee meeting.
+To keep discussions productive and balanced, attendance is generally limited to two attendees per organization.
+The Steering Committee may grant an exception to this rule for a specific meeting and purpose only.

 ### 3.2.
 Chairperson